dl-solarity/hardhat-migrate/sample-project/README.md

 It comes with a sample contract and an external library, a test for that contract, and a script that deploys that contract.

+> When starting the project for the first time, don't forget to run the following command `npm run build-local`
+> in the plugin root to compile all the necessary files.

 Try running some of the following tasks:

 ```shell